irazasyed/telegram-bot-sdk/README.md

 ## Are You Using Telegram Bot SDK?

-If you're using this SDK to build your Telegram Bots, We'd love to know and share the bot with the world.
+If you're using this SDK to build your Telegram Bots, we would love to hear about it and share the bot with the world.
 Tell us about it - **[here][link-sdk-users]**.

 Check out the [Who's Using Telegram Bot SDK][link-sdk-users] wiki page to know more about what people have been building with this SDK.